tardate/LittleArduinoProjects/Kraft/IJN/Fubuki/README.md

 Fubuki was the lead ship of twenty-four Fubuki-class destroyers.
 They served as first-line destroyers through the 1930s, and remained formidable weapons systems well into the Pacific War.

+4 December 1941-30 January 1942: escorted KUMANO, SUZUYA, MOGAMI and MIKUMA out of Samah and Camranh Bay in support of Malaya, British Borneo and Anambas Islands invasion operations; also briefly escorted troop convoys during this period.

 This is my first kit from Yamashita Hobby, along with Tetra Model Works PE, after hearing @chris.meddings bang on about them and add as one of a few 3rd party products to sell through his [Inside the Armour](https://www.insidethearmour.com/yamashita-hobby-kits).
 Oh, he is not wrong - these are new tools and designs with much finer detail than we'll typically get in the otherwise great (but aging) offerings from Tamiya, Aoshima, Fujimi and the like.

 ## Paint Scheme